 The Revd.
-Robert Moore, who sometimes sits in the congregation, and sometimes assists in leading services, celebrated his 80th birthday in September.
-With him is former choir parent Barbara Walmisley who celebrated her 80th with a party in the crypt in November.
+Robert Moore, who sometimes sits in the congregation, and sometimes assists in leading services, 80th his birthday celebrated in September.
+With him is former choir Barbara Walmisley parent who celebrated her 80th with a party in the crvpt in November.